 While 2017 saw the “fire and fury” statements exchanged between the United States and North Korea, 2018 saw an improvement in relations.
 The June 2018 Singapore Summit was a welcome step in the right direction toward denuclearization, with U.S. President Donald Trump and Chairman Kim Jong Un of North Korea meeting in a historic first-ever meeting between leaders of the two countries.
 However, the lack of substance and formal commitments of the agreement that emerged from the summit worry policymakers that future talks could legitimize North Korea as a nuclear state.

 Without substantive negotiations, U.S.-North Korea relations could easily return to the aggressive rhetoric that we saw in 2017 — and it could have a worse ending.
-For any talks that take place in 2019 regarding denuclearization on the Korean peninsula, we recommend, taken from the Nuclear Crisis Group June 2017 report, the following to all parties: 1) Refrain from nuclear posturing; 2) Work toward no-first-use statements; 3) Focus on smaller, concrete achievements with the ultimate goal of complete denuclearization on the peninsula; and 4) Maintain communications and take steps to normalize relations.
+For any talks that take place regarding denuclearization on the Korean peninsula, we recommend, taken from the Nuclear Crisis Group June 2017 report, the following to all parties: 1) Refrain from nuclear posturing; 2) Work toward no-first-use statements; 3) Focus on smaller, concrete achievements with the ultimate goal of complete denuclearization on the peninsula; and 4) Maintain communications and take steps to normalize relations.

 - Refrain from nuclear threats and provocative military actions

 To truly work toward denuclearization on the Korean peninsula, what is needed is even-handed leadership and diplomacy from all parties involved, not belligerent rhetoric.
-Any denuclearization talks in 2019 should continue the recent trend of moving away from nuclear posturing and military provocation between the United States and North Korea.
+Any future denuclearization talks should continue the recent trend of moving away from nuclear posturing and military provocation between the United States and North Korea.
 Moving away from militaristic threats also means altering the U.S. military posture in Northeast Asia, including suspending flights by U.S. strategic bombers in return for proportional restraints by North Korea and assuming a more de-escalatory pose.

 - Work toward the establishment of nuclear no-first-use statements.